qiuyue1993/Notes/ECCV2020/Reading list.md

 Results:  The experimental results show promising exploration strategies emerged from training, which leads to significant boost in navigation performance.
 On the R2R challenge leaderboard, our agent gets promising results all three VLN settings, i.e., single run, pre-exploration, and beam search.

+## Environment-agnostic Multitask Learning for Natural Language Grounded Navigation

+Existing problem: Existing methods tend tooverfit training data in seen environments and fail to generalize well in previously unseen environments.

+Proposed method: To close the gap between seen and unseen environments, we aim at learning a generalized navigation model from two novel perspectives: (1) we introduce a multitask navigation model that can be seamlessly trained on both Vision-Language Navigation (VLN) and Navigation from Dialog History (NDH) tasks, which benefits from richer natural language guidance and effectively transfers knowledge across tasks; (2) we propose to learn environment-agnostic representations for the navigation policy that are invariant among the environments seen during training, thus generalizing better on unseen environments.

+In this work, we presented an environment-agnostic multitask learning framework to learn generalized policies for agents tasked with natural language grounded navigation.

+Results: Extensive experiments show that environment-agnostic multitask learning significantly reduces the performance gap between seen and unseen environments, and the navigation agent trained so outperforms baselines on unseen environments by 16% (relative measure on success rate) on VLN and 120% (goal progress) on NDH.
+Our submission to the CVDN leaderboard establishes a new state-of-the-art for the NDH task on the holdout test set.

+##